Bozar/mdnBreakout/README.md

 # mdnBreakout

-Yet another breakout game following the tutorial on MDN.
+Yet another breakout game following the [tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) on MDN.

+Be the one ball to crush them all!